mysteryjeans/codehunkit/README.md

-# codehunkit
+# Codehunkit
-This is primary codebase that going to power codehunkit.com
+This is primary codebase that going to power codehunkit.fanaticlab.com

 A social code snippets platform